vathsa17/sensordata_streamer/readme.md

 The saved .npz files can be converted to .pcd for visualization or storing in the post processing.
 A sample post processing script "converter.py" is provided.
 You can run the convertor.py only with Python3

+## For Radar Point Cloud
+At the sensor end, we subscribe to corresponding radar data in the form of ROS topics.
+The Data is filtered for synchronization and Synchronized data is compressed and sent to TCP server for storing.
+At server end the data is stored in .npz format

 **LAYOUT:**
 - sensordata_streamer/